 Leather watch straps

 Undoubtedly the most classic material for a watch strap, leather watch straps add a touch of class to whatever timepiece it is paired with.
-Dress up a favourite daily wearer or give your vintage chronograph the complement it deserves by finding just the right leather strap.
+Dress up a favourite daily wearer or give your vintage chronograph the compliment it deserves by finding just the right leather strap.

 Depending on how it is crafted, leather comes in a range of colours, from light tan all the way through to deep mahogany brown and black.
 Leather from different sources also creates different effects: calf leather is known for being soft and smooth against the skin, while something more exotic such as ostrich or crocodile leather will have more texture.
 As for style, the classic ‘no-frills’ leather watch strap will always look good, but if you are after something a little different, leather watch straps have a range of different design features.
 A few of the most popular include: